 Stackdriver Monitoring provides Cloud Run performance monitoring, metrics, and uptime checks, along with alerts to send notifications when certain metric thresholds are exceeded.
 Note that Stackdriver pricing applies, which means there is no charge for metrics on the fully managed version of Cloud Run.

 Cloud Run and Cloud Run on GKE are automatically integrated with Stackdriver Monitoring with no setup or configuration required.
 This means that metrics of your Cloud Run or Cloud Run on GKE services are captured automatically when they are running.
-You do have to add your project to a workspace to see the metrics in Stackdriver Monitoring.

 The resource names you use differ for Cloud Run and Cloud Run on GKE:

 For Cloud Run the monitoring resource name is Cloud Run Revision.

 For Cloud Run on GKE the monitoring resource names are Kubernetes Container .

 Locate the service in the services list, and click on it.